-Pack your clothes and other items in a SINGLE duffle bag; one with pockets helps keep you organized and a strap to help carry it.
-Make sure you can carry your bag, if not, rethink how you have packed.
+Pack your clothes and other items in a SINGLE duffle bag; one with pockets helps keep you organized.
 Do not bring any hard-sided luggage.
 You will have access to the duffle each night traveling and during camp.
-Put everything that can get wet and shouldn't in plastic bags.
-Use heavy duty resealable bags to organize smaller items.
+Put everything that can get wet and shouldn't in a plastic bag.
+Use heavy duty ziplock bags to organize smaller items.
+Pack everything in plastic bags before putting them into the duffle bags.
 You can get LARGE (2 1/2 gallon) bags that are excellent for packing clothes.
 If you sit on them, while you seal them, you'll create a vacuum-packed bag!
 Bring spare plastic bags of different sizes.
-You might pack outfits together so that you only have to open one bag to get clean sets of clothes for a day or pack similar items in the same bag.
+You might pack outfits together so that you only have to open one bag to get clean sets of clothes for a day.
 Pack some nylon cord and some clothespins for hanging up wet bathing suits, towels and clothes you hand wash in camp.
 Use a distinctive nametag to make your duffle easy to locate.
-Bring a swimsuit without any metal buttons, grommets or rings on the back as the water park might not allow you on their slides with these; and bring closed-toed water shoes for camp and the water park.
+Bring a swim suit without any metal buttons, grommets or rings on the back as the water park might not allow you on their slides with these and bring closed-toed water shoes for camp and the water park.
+Pack any knifes in your large duffle for crossing the border.